Lane Cove National Park Riverside Loop Walk

 An easy, family-friendly walking track along the west bank of the river.

-The two tracks connect at the Lane Cove Weir in the east and at the De Burghs Bridge on the other side (both marked with an X in below map).
+The two tracks connect at the Lane Cove Weir in the east and at the De Burghs Bridge in the west (both marked with an X in the map below).

 Map of Lane Cove National Park valley walk

-The Lane Cove National Park riverside circuit walk can be started either at the Lane Cove Weir or at the De Burghs Bridge.
+The Lane Cove National Park riverside circuit walk can be started at the Lane Cove Weir or the De Burghs Bridge.

-However, the below track notes describe the circuit trail starting from the Lane Cove Weir and heading in a northwest direction.
+In the below track notes, we describe the circuit trail starting from the Lane Cove Weir and heading in a northwest direction.

 1. Great North Walk